ripple/ripple-rest/docs/proposed_endpoints.md

       "pattern": "^[a-zA-Z]{3}$"
     },
     "issuer": {
-      "description": "The Ripple address of the currency's issuer or gateway, or an empty string if the currency is XRP", "type": "string",
+      "description": "The Ripple account address of the currency's issuer or gateway, or an empty string if the currency is XRP", "type": "string",
       "pattern": "^$|^r[rpshnaf39wBUDNEGHJKLM4PQRST7VWXYZ2bcdeCg65jkm8oFqi1tuvAxyz]{26,34}$"
     }